Hook

 metadata | StepperMetadata<Steps> | values, set(id, values), get(id), reset(keepInitialMetadata?) |

-lifecycle | { onBeforeTransition, onAfterTransition } | Register callbacks for every transition; return false from onBeforeTransition to cancel |
+lifecycle | { onBeforeTransition, onAfterTransition } | Register callbacks (multiple supported); each returns unsubscribe; return false from onBeforeTransition to cancel |

 Last updated on